leosocy/EDCC-Palmprint-Recognition/database/README.md

 ## Use these palmprint ROI images to build a palmprint feature library

-You can see an example written in python in samples.
+You can see some examples written in python/cpp in [samples](https://github.com/Leosocy/EDCC-Palmprint-Recognition/tree/master/samples).

 These examples demonstrate how to use the palmprint ROI for **training** and **prediction**.